Pre-Med Coursework

 Mathematics Courses

-Most medical schools require math and/or statistics.
-Most medical schools do NOT require Calculus.
-We recommend that you take at least one math course and one course in statistics.
+Most medical schools require math and/or statistics at the college level.
+Most medical schools do NOT require calculus.

 Clinical experience is paramount to a successful medical school application.
 If you apply to medical school with little to no direct exposure to the practice, your case will not be very compelling to an admissions committee.
 You must get relevant experience in order to make an informed decision to pursue a career in medicine.
 It is important to note that medical schools evaluate each of your experiences by length/time of commitment; depth of experience and lessons learned from the experience.
 So just don’t go through the motions; consider long-term commitments.